Deena Mohamed

-Deena Mohamed (Arabic: دينا محمد, born ca. 1995) is an graphic designer, graphic novelist, and illustrator, who was born and raised in Egypt.
+Deena Mohamed (دينا محمد, born ca. 1995) is a graphic designer, graphic novelist, and illustrator, who was born and raised in Egypt.
 She is the author and illustrator of the graphic novel trilogy Shubeik Lubeik.

 She made her debut at the age of 18 with her webcomic Qahera, which combines both Islamic and feminist values.

 Mohamed has collaborated with various advocacy groups, such as Harassmap and Centre for Applied Human Rights, to create informational comics.